MFA

 Art

-• Students of MFA curating also have the unique opportunity to engage with Goldsmiths Centre for Contemporary Art on their public events programme.
+Students also have the unique opportunity to engage with Goldsmiths Centre for Contemporary Art on their public events programme.

-• Upon graduation, graduates are eligible for one of three Junior Fellowships, designed to further their professional development.
-Currently, we offer one fellowship to work with the MFA Curating courses itself, taking part in the delivery of an academic programme, and two fellowships based at Goldsmiths CCA, supporting the delivery of exhibitions and public programmes.
+Upon graduation, art alumni are eligible to apply for one of three Junior Fellowships, designed to further your professional development.
+Currently we offer one fellowship to work with the MFA Curating course itself, taking part in the delivery of an academic programme, and two fellowships based at Goldsmiths CCA, supporting the delivery of exhibitions and public programmes.

 What you'll study